DeveloperWil/always-edit-in-html/readme.txt

 If only there was a plugin that gave you the option to always open up a page or post in HTML

 Ta da!
 Here's one.

+Note: For WordPress 5.x users, this plugin will still work when the Classic Editor plugin is installed and enabled.
+It does not work with the Gutenberg block editor.

 = Plugin Page =
 [Always Edit In HTML](http://www.limecanvas.com/wordpress-plugins/always-edit-in-html-wordpress-plugin/ "Always Edit In HTML WordPress Plugin")